-The grant agreement will state:
+The grant agreement will state the maximum grant amount to be paid.

-- the maximum grant amount to be paid - that we will make payments according to an agreed schedule set out in the grant agreement - that payments are subject to satisfactory progress on the grant activity.
+We will make payments according to an agreed schedule set out in the grant agreement.
+Payments are subject to satisfactory progress on the grant activity.

-10.5 Grant payments and GST
+10.5 Grant Payments and GST